yash-solankii/SVM_MNIST/README.md

-# SVM_MNIST
+# MNIST SVM Classifier
-A machine learning project implementing a Support Vector Machine (SVM) classifier on the MNIST handwritten digits dataset.
-The notebook covers data preprocessing, model training with scikit-learn, and evaluation of classification performance, including accuracy and visualizations of predictions.
+This project implements a Support Vector Classifier (SVC) on the MNIST dataset.
+- Preprocesses handwritten digit images
+- Trains an SVM model using scikit-learn
+- Evaluates accuracy on test data

+## Tech Stack
+- Python
+- scikit-learn
+- NumPy, Matplotlib

+## Usage
+Open and run `SVC_MNIST.ipynb` in Jupyter Notebook or Google Colab.